REPORTS

 DONATEРусский

-Since the beginning of the war, opinion polls show a stunning 80% support for Putin’s actions in Ukraine.
+Since the beginning of Russia's full-scale invasion of Ukraine, opinion polls have shown a striking 80% support for Vladimir Putin's actions.
 However, experts agree that surveys do not reflect the real opinion of the people.
 In reality, most Russians are reluctant to speak to sociologists, and this makes surveys entirely unrepresentative of popular opinion.
 Sociologists also argue that in a political regime such as Russia’s, public opinion has no meaning, since a significant portion of the population makes no effort to form an attitude to political issues they believe they have no influence over.
 Moreover, these surveys can be detrimental, as they help the Kremlin to persuade the populace that the government enjoys widespread support.

 Content